top of page

 Funding the Byrne JAG Program

 Funding for the Byrne JAG Program is authorized at $1.1 billion annually.
-In practice, however, annual funding has not reached that level in over a decade.
+In practice, however, annual funding has not reached that level in over two decades.
 At its peak in FY02, Congress appropriated $830 million.
 In subsequent years, funding held steady at about $500 million.
 The American Recovery and Reinvestment Act in FY09 provided a one-time boost of $2 billion.
 Since FY10, funding has dropped by about one-third.
-The Byrne JAG Program was funded at $335 million in FY17 and $339.6 million and FY18.
+The Byrne JAG Program was funded at $346 million FY24 after carve-outs.

 Byrne JAG Funding in More Detail